 Cats are extremely fertile creatures who can get pregnant as young as four months of age.
 Pregnancies typically last 63 to 67 days, and pregnant cats, or queens, give birth to one to 10 kittens.
 As your cat approaches her due date, there are some changes and signs for which you can watch to prepare for the new litter.

 In the days leading up to the birth, queens will start nesting and preparing a spot to give birth.
 Set up a box for your cat to use for birthing.
 The box should be large enough for her to be comfortable with her kittens with sides that are high enough to prevent kittens from escaping but not so tall that your pregnant cat has trouble getting in and out.

 Position the box in a location that is quiet, secluded, and warm.
 Your cat should feel safe in her nesting box, and it should be away from any drafty windows and air conditioning vents that may chill the kittens.
 Line the box with soft blankets.
 You may notice your cat arranging the blankets or bringing new towels or blankets to the nesting box.

 While pregnant cats are often more affectionate during pregnancy, they may want to be alone when they are about to give birth.
 She may be restless and agitated, and some cats will start vocalizing in the early stages of labor.
 Cats may visit the litter box frequently without urinating or defecating, and they will usually lose interest in food about 24 hours before labor.

-A mucousy discharge may escape from the queen's vaginal area and her vulva may become enlarged and swollen.
-Temperature is also an indicator that labor is about to begin.
-Normal cat temperature is between 101 and 102.5 degrees Fahrenheit.
+A mucousy discharge may escape from the queen's vaginal area, and her vulva may become enlarged and swollen.
+Body temperature is also an indicator that labor is about to begin.
+A normal cat temperature is between 101 and 102.5 degrees Fahrenheit.
 When labor is imminent, the temperature will drop to 98 to 99 degrees Fahrenheit.
 You can monitor this by taking the queen's temperature twice a day when you know she is nearing the end of her pregnancy.